Personalized Sailing Charters

 Living at sea

-José, Andréia & the dog Kuna are sailing around the world from Spain since 2010 onboard their sailboat Moskito Valiente II.
+José, Andréia & their dog Kuna are sailing around the world from Spain onboard the catamaran Moskito Valiente II that was completely refitted by themselves.

 Liveaboard with us